axelarnetwork/axelarate-community/documentation/docs/Common Problems And Their Solutions/Problem2.md

 # /home/.axelar_testnet folder missing

 ## Problem
-After running `joinTestnet.sh`, the `/home/.axelar_testnet` folder is missing.
+After running `join-testnet.sh`, the `/home/.axelar_testnet` folder is missing.
 (Or the folder contents are out of date and unresponsive to changes)

 ## Cause
-`joinTestnet.sh` was run with sudo and the `.axelar_testnet` folder was placed under the home directory of the root user profile
+`join-testnet.sh` was run with sudo and the `.axelar_testnet` folder was placed under the home directory of the root user profile

 ## Solution
-Run `joinTestnet.sh` with the `--root` flag to specify the `.axelar_testnet` directory.
+Run `join-testnet.sh` with the `--root` flag to specify the `.axelar_testnet` directory.